The Door of Knowledge Through Which the Untutored May Not Pass sticks something wicked in the damp. [Terry Pratchett, “Guards! Guards!”]

 Because enlightenment and serenity and this breath is what I seek and what I am.

 Because the state of zen seems just out of reach, behind the next turn of the road, on the tip of my tongue, and almost possible to grasp if I only reach a little farther.
 Fingering, probing, palpating, sometimes lightly touching, sometimes clawing at it – always in wonder.
 And to reach it, I finger the strings of life, I put together jigsaw puzzles and jewellery pieces with my hands, to the whirlwind of music and the quiet intensity of audiobooks.
-I dance the efficiency dance of a working mother with two little ones, an organization mistress in the home and life domains.
+I dance the efficiency dance of a working mother with three little ones, an organization mistress in the home and life domains.
 And I center myself in the moments I work with my hands: to prepare meals, to hug my little ones, to play with them, to finger the keyboard in languages of humans and machines, to snap the fleeting but eternal moments with a camera, to touch the oh-so-familiar strings of a guitar, and to clasp my hands together in namaste.

 This blog is about making the most out of life.